BEST-Porto/WORKSHOP_PHP/README.md

 #### Alternative to using FEUP WEB SERVERS
-Just download the free version of the following program: https://www.mamp.info/en/ The setup is pretty straight foward, just use download this repository as a zip and use whatever folder you want.
+Just download the free version of the following program: https://www.mamp.info/en/ The setup is pretty straight foward, just download this repository as a zip and use whatever folder you want.